cs442app/demos/01_flutter_intro/README.md

-# flutter_intro
+# Introduction to Flutter

-A new Flutter project.
+Simple examples demonstrating the use of stateless widgets for basic layout.